 Preston is a hub for the fashion-forward, with people all over the city being creative with their clothes, but none more so than the students at Cardinal Newman College!

 Four of our students have been involved in displays which have taken place at the Harris Museum, Preston as part of the Preston Street Style Exhibition.
 The exhibition maps fashion from the Harris collection against the city to see who wore what and where from the 1900s all the way up to the present day.

 Maariyah Roker, formerly from Westholme School, who studied A Levels in Textiles, English Language and Psychology, gained inspiration for her final textiles piece from Horrockses fashion.
 Her final project for her A Level Textiles course is now displayed alongside the very pieces that she was inspired by in the Harris Museum!

 Fellow Textiles student Betty Ward, formerly of St Augustine’s High School, was commissioned by the Harris Museum to create a piece specifically for their exhibition relating to the history of Preston and their Archives.
 Betty, who studied A Levels in Textiles, Economics and French now also has her piece displayed at the Harris.

-For more detail about the Fashion Monster, see the related article here or visit fashionmonster.co.uk
+For more detail about the Fashion Monster, visit fashionmonster.co.uk